Margarete Steiff: Childhood

 Margarete regularly attended school throughout her childhood and in spite of the pain in her right hand, went to the needlework classes of Frau Schelling where she completed her training as a seamstress at the age of 17.
-She occasionally worked with her sisters, who had opened a women's tailors.
+She occasionally worked with her sisters, who had opened a women's tailor shop.

-She also became an accomplished zither player, teaching others to play to earn some money.
+Margarete also became an accomplished zither player, teaching others to play to earn some money.
 Her savings allowed her to buy a sewing machine, the first owned in the town of Giengen, and this led to another opportunity to earn income.
-Margarete worked on trousseaus for the town folk and by her mid-twenties was making fashionable clothes and traveling to other towns to work and visit family, sending her cart ahead of her and traveling by post coach.
+Margarete worked on trousseaus for the town folk, and by her mid-twenties was making fashionable clothes and traveling to other towns to work and visit family, sending her cart ahead of her and traveling by post coach.

 Entrepreneurship

-In 1877 Margarete opened a felt store and began making felt underskirts, which had just become fashionable, for the firm of Christian Siegle in Stuttgart.
+In 1877, Margarete opened a felt store and began making felt underskirts, which had just become fashionable, for the firm of Christian Siegle in Stuttgart.
 She was soon able to employ people to work for her and it became a thriving business.
-'At this time I came across a pattern for a toy elephant.
+Margarete commented: "At this time I came across a pattern for a toy elephant.
 Felt was the ideal material for this toy and the filling would be of the finest lambswool.
-Now I could make these as gifts for the children in the family and I tried out the patterns in various sizes'.
-In 1879, the American magazine Delineator published a pattern for a cloth mouse, rabbit and elephant, other animal patterns followed and the German magazine Modenwelt reproduced these patterns.
+Now I could make these as gifts for the children in the family and I tried out the patterns in various sizes".
+In 1879, the American magazine The Delineator published a pattern for a cloth mouse, rabbit, elephant, and other animal patterns followed.
+The German magazine Modenwelt then reproduced these patterns.
 Margarete made many of these toys and gave them as gifts to friends, and by 1880 she started to sell them in small numbers.
-In the following years she widened her range of small cloth animals based on the magazine patterns, but with small alternations to the cloth used and accessories.
+In the following years she widened her range of small cloth animals based on the magazine patterns, but with small alterations to the cloth used and accessories.

-In 1892, her small company applied for a patent "for making of animals and other figures to serve as playthings".
+In 1892, Margarete's small company applied for a patent "for making of animals and other figures to serve as playthings".
 The patent number was DRP 66996, but this was later withdrawn when contested by another German toy manufacturer.
 Margarete's brother Fritz realised that there was an opportunity to sell large numbers of these toy animals and he took some samples to the market in Heidenheim, coming away with many orders.
 Production and turnover increased each year as did the variety of toys on offer.
 Pull-along and ride-on toys were also added with the development of metal frames inside the toys.
 By 1889, the company moved into a larger building, which had a corner shop where the toys and fabric could be displayed for sale.
 The words "Felt-Toy-Factory" were painted in large letters on the outside wall.
 Next came a printed catalogue for customers to order from, and the business grew.

-In 1897, Margarete Steiff's creative nephew, Richard Steiff, joined the company.
+In 1897, Margarete's creative nephew, Richard, joined the company.
 He had previously studied at the Kunstgewerbeschule (Arts and Crafts Academy) in Stuttgart, Germany.
 His sketches became the basis for many different Steiff toys.